-Micro-Neurostimulators are designed for very localized chronic pain relief.
-They take advantage of many technical innovations developed in recent years, including component miniaturization and wireless power transmission.
+Peripheral Micro-Neurostimulators are designed for very localized chronic pain relief.
+They take advantage of many technical innovations developed in recent years, including component miniaturization.

-The StimQ PNS that Main Line Spine uses, in appropriate cases, is the smallest, most-compact neurostimulation system available.
-It comes with an extremely small neurostimulator and receiver that are implanted by your Doctor at your impacted joint.
-The neurostimulator has small metal electrodes near the tip that create an electrical field of energy when power is applied.
+The microstimulators that Main Line Spine uses, in appropriate cases, are the smallest, most-compact neurostimulation systems available.
+They come with an extremely small neurostimulator that is implanted by your Doctor at your impacted joint.
+These neurostimulators have small metal electrodes near the tip that create an electrical field of energy when power is applied.
 This electrical energy aids in blocking the pain signals that come from certain nerves.

-How is it powered?
-Through the magic of wireless power transmission.
-The implanted receiver receives energy from an RF transmitter that is worn outside your body along with the power source.
-It offers a variety of programming options that enable you to experience pain relief when and how you need it.
+All of these microstimulators offer a variety of programming options that enable you to experience pain relief when and how you need it.